acmephp/documentation/getting-started/2-obtain-certificate-hard.md

 Using this technique, you proved your server is responding behind the concerned domain.

-**Note:** You only need to prove once that you own a domain (certificates renewals won't require it), as long as you keep the same account key.
+**Note:** You'll need to periodically prove that you own a domain (certificates renewals may require a new token).

 The first step is to get and expose the token.
 Run the following: